-Standard Project Requirements and Mitigation Measures Timing Implementing Entity Verifying/Monitoring Entity one long-handled shovel and one axe or Pulaski consistent with PRC Section 4428.
-This SPR applies only to manual treatment activities and all treatment types, including treatment maintenance.
-SPR HAZ-4 Prohibit Smoking in Vegetated Areas: The project proponent will require that smoking is only permitted in designated smoking areas barren or cleared to mineral soil at least 3 feet in diameter (PRC Section 4423.4).
-This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-During treatment projects RVC RVC SPR HAZ-5 Spill Prevention and Response Plan: The project proponent or licensed Pest Control Advisor (PCA) will prepare a Spill Prevention and Response Plan (SPRP) prior to beginning any herbicide treatment activities to provide protection to onsite workers, the public, and the environment from accidental leaks or spills of herbicides, adjuvants, or other potential contaminants.
-The SPRP will include (but not be limited to): Prepare SPRP prior to beginning any herbicide treatment activities; implement measures during herbicide treatment activities RVC RVC a map that delineates staging areas, and storage, loading, and mixing areas for herbicides; ▶ a list of items required in an onsite spill kit that will be maintained throughout the life of the activity; ▶ procedures for the proper storage, use, and disposal of any herbicides, adjuvants, or other chemicals used in vegetation treatment.
+Standard Project Requirements Applicable?
+(Y/N) Timing Implementin g Entity Monitoring Entity SPR HAZ-5 Spill Prevention and Response Plan: The project proponent or licensed Pest Control Advisor (PCA) will prepare a Spill Prevention and Response Plan (SPRP) prior to beginning any herbicide treatment activities to provide protection to onsite workers, thepublic, and the environment from accidental leaks or spills of herbicides, adjuvants, or other potential contaminants.
+The SPRP will include (but not be limited to): a map that delineates staging areas, and storage, loading, and mixing areas for herbicides; a list of items required in an onsite spill kit that will be maintained throughout the life of the activity; procedures for the proper storage, use, and disposal of any herbicides, adjuvants, or other chemicals used in vegetation treatment.
 This SPR applies only to herbicide treatment activities and all treatment types, including treatment maintenance.
-SPR HAZ-6 Comply with Herbicide Application Regulations: The project proponent will coordinate pesticide use with the applicable County Agricultural Commissioner(s), and all required licenses and permits will be obtained prior to herbicide application.
-The project proponent will prepare all herbicide applications to do the following: Prior to treatment projects RVC RVC and Riverside County Agricultural Commissioner ▶ Be implemented consistent with recommendations prepared annually by a licensed PCA. ► Comply with all appropriate laws and regulations pertaining to the use of pesticides and safety standards for employees and the public, as governed by the EPA, DPR, and applicable local jurisdictions. ▶ Adhere to label directions for application rates and methods, storage, transportation, mixing, container disposal, and weather limitations to application such as wind speed, humidity, temperature, and precipitation. ► Be applied by an applicator appropriately licensed by the State.
+Initial Treatment: Y Treatment Maintenance: Y Prepare SPRP prior to beginning any herbicide treatment activities; implement measures during herbicide treatment activities Project parcel owner and their project partner Project Proponent SPR HAZ-6 Comply with Herbicide Application Regulations: The project proponent will coordinate pesticide use with the applicable County Agricultural Commissioner(s), and all required licenses and permits will be obtained prior to herbicide application.
+The project proponent will prepare all herbicide applications to do the following: Be implemented consistent with recommendations prepared annually by a licensed PCA.
+Comply with all appropriate laws and regulations pertaining to the use of pesticides and safety standards for employees and the public, as governed by the EPA, DPR, and applicable local jurisdictions.
+Adhere to label directions for application rates and methods, storage, transportation, mixing, container disposal, and weather limitations to application such as wind speed, humidity, temperature, and precipitation.
+Be applied by an applicator appropriately licensed by the State.
 This SPR applies only to herbicide treatment activities and all treatment types, including treatment maintenance.
+Initial Treatment: Y Treatment Maintenance: Y Prior to treatment Project parcel owner and their project partner Project Proponent SPR HAZ-7 Triple Rinse Herbicide Containers : The project proponent will triple rinse all herbicide and adjuvant containers with clean water at an approved site, and dispose of rinsate by placing it in the batch tank for application per 3 CCR Section 6684.
+The project proponent will puncture used containers on the top and bottom to render them unusable, unless said containers are part of a manufacturer's container recycling program, in which case the manufacturer's instructions will be followed.
+Disposal of non-recyclable containers will be at legal dumpsites.
+Equipment will not be cleaned, and personnel will not be washed in a manner that would allow contaminated water to directly enter any body of water within the treatment area or Initial Treatment: Y Treatment Maintenance: Y During herbicide treatment activities Project parcel owner and their project partner Project Proponent